oinone/oinone-docs/en/DevManual/CommonSolutions/Back-End/data-dialect-opengauss-database-deployment.md

 GRANT CREATE ON DATABASE pamirs TO root;
 ```

-# 三、Considerations for Migrating Data from MySQL to Gauss Database
+# Ⅲ、Considerations for Migrating Data from MySQL to Gauss Database
 Since the configuration of MySQL auto-increment IDs is in the table creation statement, while Gauss uses a separate sequence table to record auto-increment IDs, the auto-increment ID data needs to be migrated independently after data synchronization.

-## （一）Models Using Auto-increment IDs in Built-in Platform Modules:
+## （Ⅰ）Models Using Auto-increment IDs in Built-in Platform Modules:
 + `LeafAlloc` in `base` module
 + `WorkerNode` in `base` module
 + `PamirsSchedule` in `trigger` module